GSA-TTS/identity-dev-docs/_pages/testing.md

 ---
 title: Testing your app
 lead: >
-  Once you’ve created your app and implemented an identity protocol, you can now register it in the test environment portal and start testing.
+  Once you’ve created your app and implemented an identity protocol, you can now register it in the test environment partner portal and start testing.
 redirect_from:
   - /registering-your-sp/
   - /register/